learn-with-me/recipes/src/rice.md

 * Natural release for 10 minutes, followed by a quick release
 * Fluff with a fork

 > Note: Do not skip rinsing the rice.
-Unrinsed rice will be mushy, unless you're making congee.
+Unrinsed rice will be mushy, `unless you're making congee`.

 ## Storage